What is a medical lien?

 When working with injured clients, Kel’s priority is helping clients focus on their treatment rather than having to worry about payment and liens.
 Additionally, he is the one who negotiates against the insurance companies to win a settlement or take the case to trial.
 If you would like to find out how your case and potential settlement is affected by a medical lien, Kel can discuss it with you at a free consultation meeting.

 Personal injury lawyer Kel Vrana founded the Vrana Law Firm to offer individualized service to clients for diminished value claims and personal injury claims.
-If you are wondering “should I give a recorded statement?” you can speak directly with attorneys Kel Vrana or Chandra Farris to discuss recovering your vehicle’s lost value, finding medical treatment, holding the other party accountable and whatever else your case may require.
-If you have been in an accident in Scottsdale, Tempe, Mesa, Gilbert or elsewhere in the East Valley we can meet you in our Tempe office.
-If you live in the West Valley we can also meet you in our Peoria or Surprise offices to discuss your personal injury or diminished value claim.
+If you are wondering “should I give a recorded statement?” you can speak directly with attorneys Kel Vrana or Chandra Lehn to discuss recovering your vehicle’s lost value, finding medical treatment, holding the other party accountable and whatever else your case may require.
+If you have been in an accident in Scottsdale, Tempe, Mesa, Gilbert or elsewhere in the East Valley we can meet you in our Tempe or Gilbert office.